-Should you apply for a job that you’re not, or only somewhat, qualified for?
 Job seekers often wonder whether it makes sense to apply for jobs when they don't possess most or all of the qualifications.
 Sometimes, it makes sense to give it a try.
-In other cases, you may want to save your time and spend it applying for jobs that are a better fit.
+In other cases, you may want to save your time and spend it applying for jobs that are a better fit for you particular set of skills and abilities.

 What to Consider Before You Apply

-Although there is no one answer that fits all candidates and all situations, there is some general advice worth considering before you start applying for jobs that may not be a strong match for your qualifications.
+Although no one answer fits all candidates and all situations, there is some general advice worth considering before you start applying for jobs that may not be a strong match for your qualifications.

 You Don’t Know Who Else Applied